 Educate Uganda focuses on children who have lost one or both of their parents.
-For the ONE MILLION children who have been orphaned by AIDS, the ability to attend school is often difficult due to the compulsory school fees, which must still be paid in Uganda.
+For the 2.7 million children who have been orphaned in Uganda, the ability to attend school is often difficult due to the compulsory school fees which must be paid.
 School fees are about $35 PER YEAR.
-However, in a country where the average wage earned is approximately $35 per month, the school fees are simply not affordable for most AIDS orphans.
-In fact the extended families that care for orphans see school fees as a major factor in deciding whether to take on additional children orphaned by AIDS, malaria, or other diseases.
+However, in a country where the average wage earned is approximately $40 per month, the school fees are simply not affordable for most orphans.
+In fact, the extended families that orphan children rely on for care see school fees as a major factor in deciding whether to take in an additional child.
 By providing the annual school fees of $35, the orphans and their families will have hope for a better life.

 Families in Uganda are not the only ones facing the problem of obtaining basic needs.
-The schools are also faced with the difficulty of providing the best learning environment for their students.
+The schools are also faced with the difficulty of providing a good learning environment for the students.
 In addition to assisting the orphaned students with their school fees, Educate Uganda is also working to improve the environment in which they learn and the materials the educators have available.
 Educate Uganda wants the schools we are working with to be a haven for the students.
-To read more about Uganda click here.
+Learn more about the country of Uganda!